 What are tax deductions and how do they work?

 Tax deductions work by lowering your taxable income for the year.
 You tally your total taxable income and then reduce this by each deduction you qualify to take.
 After applying each tax deduction, your taxable income drops and typically results in a lower tax bill.

 Which tax deductions are going down or changing?

-Another tax deduction 2020 saw broaden came in the form of higher contribution limits to health savings accounts.
+Another tax deduction changing in 2023 are the contribution limits to health savings accounts.
 These accounts act as a tax-deferred way to help cover the healthcare costs paid as part of carrying coverage under a high deductible health insurance plan.
 You can deduct money you place into an HSA, within certain limits.

 Have any tax deductions remained the same but adjusted their qualifications?

 - Health savings accounts: If you have a conforming high deductible health plan and can contribute to a health savings account for qualifying medical expenses down the road.
-The contribution limits increased to $3,550 for self-only coverage and $7,100 for family coverage, up from $3,500 and $7,000 in 2019, respectively.
+The contribution limits increased to $3,850 for self-only coverage and $7,750 for family coverage for 2023.

 - Mortgage debt forgiveness: In most instances, forgiven debt is counted as taxable income because removing liabilities from your name amounts to the same as receiving income in the eyes of the IRS.
 Congress made a special exception for forgiven mortgage debt of up to $2 million if used to buy, build, or substantially improve your principal residence.
 The Consolidated Appropriations Act, 2021 reduced this amount to $750,000 ($375,000 if married filing separately) and extended it through the end of 2025.